salsify/heroku_rails_deploy/README.md

 This gem provides a simple Heroku deploy script for Rails applications.
 Deploys following the following steps:

+1. Push updated Avro schemas to a schema registry
-1. Push code to Heroku
+2. Push code to Heroku
-2. If there are pending migrations, run them and restart the Heroku dynos
+3. If there are pending migrations, run them and restart the Heroku dynos

 ## Installation